SUMMARY

-May, 2015: Trump Promised Not To Cut Social Security, Medicare, Or Medicaid.
-According to an archived version of the Daily Signal on the WayBack Machine, “I’m not going to cut Social Security like every other Republican and I’m not going to cut Medicare or Medicaid,” Trump told The Daily Signal.
-“Every other Republican is going to cut, and even if they wouldn’t, they don’t know what to do because they don’t know where the money is.
+VIDEO: May 2015: Trump Promised Not To Cut Social Security, Medicare, Or Medicaid.
+According to the Daily Signal via YouTube, “I’m not going to cut Social Security like every other Republican and I’m not going to cut Medicare or Medicaid.
+Every other Republican is going to cut, and even if they wouldn’t, they don’t know what to do because they don’t know where the money is.
+I do.
 I do.”
-[WayBack Machine - Daily Signal, 5/21/15]
+[Daily Signal via YouTube, 5/21/15]

 In Trump’s Campaign Launch He Promised To “Save Medicare, Medicaid, And Social Security Without Cuts.”
-According to Politifact, “Protecting Medicare was was one of Trump’s earliest campaign pledges.
+According to PolitiFact, “Protecting Medicare was was one of Trump’s earliest campaign pledges.
 ‘Save Medicare, Medicaid and Social Security without cuts.
 Have to do it,’ he said in his presidential campaign announcement speech.
 So far, the promise of Medicare remains in force.
 There have been no cuts in services or a change in the government’s responsibility to fund the program.
 That said, Medicare’s resources to pay for those services has shrunk, and both Trump and House Republicans have proposed ways to trim Medicare spending over the next decade.”
-[Politifact, 3/20/19]
+[PolitiFact, 3/20/19]

 Trump Repeatedly Attacked His Democratic Critics And Falsely Asserted He Would Not Make Cuts To Medicare In His 2021 Fiscal Budget.
 According to Newsweek, “In a number of his few tweets mentioning Social Security, Medicare or Medicaid, the president also went after Democrats.
 ‘We will not be touching your Social Security or Medicare in Fiscal 2021 Budget.
 Only the Democrats will destroy them by destroying our Country’s greatest ever Economy!’ he tweeted Saturday, after sharing in 2017: ‘Democrats purposely misstated Medicaid under new Senate bill—actually goes up.’”
 [Newsweek, 2/12/20]

-Trump Promised During His State Of The Union He Would “Always Protect Your Medicare And Social Security.”
+2020: Trump Promised During His State Of The Union He Would “Always Protect Your Medicare And Social Security.”
 According to Mother Jones, “During his state of the union address on Tuesday, President Donald Trump promised that he would protect Americans’ health care.
 ‘We will always protect your Medicare and your Social Security,’ he said.
 But that’s not what he said two weeks ago.
 During a January interview at the World Economic Forum in Davos, Switzerland, CNBC’s Joe Kernen asked if cuts to entitlements, a euphemism for programs like Medicare and Social Security, would ever be on his agenda.
 ‘At some point they will be,’ Trump answered.
 ‘It’ll be toward the end of the year.
 The growth is going to be incredible.
 And at the right time, we will take a look at that.’”
 [Mother Jones, 2/4/20]

-Trump FY2019 Budget Sought To Cut Medicare By $236 Billion Over 10 Years.
+Trump’s FY 2019 Budget Sought To Cut Medicare By $236 Billion Over 10 Years.
 According to Reuters, “President Donald Trump proposed a budget on Monday that calls for cuts in domestic spending and social programs such as Medicare and seeks a sharp increase in military spending and funding for a wall on the Mexican border.
 While running for president in 2016, Trump pledged to leave popular benefit programs such as Medicare and Social Security untouched, but his new budget proposal would reduce Medicare spending by $236 billion over the next 10 years.
 The White House argued, however, that the reduced spending would come through reforms to the government health insurance program for the elderly, not benefit cuts.”
 [Reuters, 2/12/18]

-2019: Trump Proposed A FY2020 Budget That Cut Medicare By $845 Billion Over 10 Years.
-According to The Washington Post, “The Trump budget also promises to slow spending on Medicare, the federal program that gives health insurance to older Americans, by $845 billion over the next 10 years, in party by limiting fraud and abuse and payments to hospitals.
+2019: Trump Proposed A FY 2020 Budget That Cut Medicare By $845 Billion Over 10 Years.
+According to the Washington Post, “The Trump budget also promises to slow spending on Medicare, the federal program that gives health insurance to older Americans, by $845 billion over the next 10 years, in party by limiting fraud and abuse and payments to hospitals.
 During the 2016 presidential campaign, Trump said he would not cut Medicare or Social Security, the retirement program for the elderly, but his budget last year also included a proposed cut of more than $550 billion to the program.”
 [Washington Post, 3/11/19]

-Asked If Trump Would Be Willing To Do Some Of The Things He Wasn’t Willing To Do In The Past “In Terms Of Medicare,” Trump Said, “Well, We’re Going-- We’re Going Look.”
-According to an interview with CNBC, “JOE KERNEN: Do I dare-- one last question.
-PRESIDENT TRUMP: Go ahead.
-JOE KERNEN: Entitlements ever be on your plate?
-PRESIDENT TRUMP: At some point they will be.
+VIDEO: January 2020: Asked If Trump Would Be Willing To Do Some Of The Things He Wasn’t Willing To Do In The Past “In Terms Of Medicare,” Trump Said, “Well, We’re Going-- We’re Going Look.”
+According to CNBC via YouTube, “KERNEN: One last question.
+TRUMP: Go ahead.
+KERNEN: Entitlements ever be on your plate?
+TRUMP: At some point they will be.
 We have tremendous growth.
 We’re going to have tremendous growth.
 This next year I-- it’ll be toward the end of the year.
 The growth is going to be incredible.
 And at the right time, we will take a look at that.
-You know, that’s actually the easiest of all things, if you look, cause it’s such a— […] JOE KERNEN: If you’re willing-- PRESIDENT TRUMP: --big percentage.
-JOE KERNEN: --to do some of the things that you said you wouldn’t do in the past, though, in terms of Medicare-- PRESIDENT TRUMP: Well, we’re going-- we’re going look.
+You know, that’s actually the easiest of all things, if you look, cause it’s such a— […]KERNEN: If you’re willing-- TRUMP: --big percentage.
+KERNEN: --to do some of the things that you said you wouldn’t do in the past, though, in terms of Medicare-- TRUMP: Well, we’re going-- we’re going look.
 We also have-- assets that we’ve never had.
 I mean we’ve never had growth like this.”
-[CNBC, 1/2/20]
+[CNBC via YouTube, 1/22/20]

-Asked If “Entitlements Ever Be On Your Plate?”
+VIDEO: January 2020: Asked If “Entitlements Ever Be On Your Plate?”
 Trump Said, “At Some Point They Will Be.”
-According to an interview with CNBC, “JOE KERNEN: Do I dare-- one last question.
-PRESIDENT TRUMP: Go ahead.
-JOE KERNEN: Entitlements ever be on your plate?
-PRESIDENT TRUMP: At some point they will be.
+According to CNBC via YouTube, “KERNEN: Entitlements ever be on your plate?
+TRUMP: At some point they will be.
 We have tremendous growth.
 We’re going to have tremendous growth.
 This next year I-- it’ll be toward the end of the year.
 The growth is going to be incredible.
 And at the right time, we will take a look at that.
-You know, that’s actually the easiest of all things, if you look, cause it’s such a— […] JOE KERNEN: If you’re willing-- PRESIDENT TRUMP: --big percentage.
-JOE KERNEN: --to do some of the things that you said you wouldn’t do in the past, though, in terms of Medicare-- PRESIDENT TRUMP: Well, we’re going-- we’re going look.
-We also have-- assets that we’ve never had.
-I mean we’ve never had growth like this.”
-[CNBC, 1/2/20]
+You know, that’s actually the easiest of all things, if you look.”
+[CNBC via YouTube, 1/22/20]

 Ramesh Ponnuru Tweeted That A GOP Congressman Had Told Reporters That Trump Had Said He Was Open To Reform Medicare And Social Security “On The First Day Of His Second Term.”
 According to a tweet by Ramesh Ponnuru, “GOP congressman tells reporters that Trump told him he is open to reform of Medicare, SS “on the first day of his second term.”
 [Twitter, 12/14/17]

-Trump Told Republican Member Of Congress, “He Would Not Touch Social Security ‘Until The First Day Of His Second Term.”
-According to Business Insider, “When asked about Trump's level of seriousness on the issue, the Republican said the president would not touch Social Security ‘until the first day of his second term, he told me once."
+Trump Told A Republican Member Of Congress That He Would Not Touch Social Security “Until The First Day Of His Second Term.”
+According to Business Insider, “When asked about Trump's level of seriousness on the issue, the Republican said the president would not touch Social Security ‘until the first day of his second term, he told me once.’”
 [Business Insider, 12/15/17]

-March 2019: Trump Justice Department Backed Full Overturning Of Affordable Care Act, Which Would Cost 20 Million Americans Their Health Insurance.
+March 2019: Trump’s Justice Department Backed Full Overturning Of Affordable Care Act, Which Would Cost 20 Million Americans Their Health Insurance.
 According to Vox, “This week, his Justice Department filed a legal brief arguing that a judge should find Obamacare unconstitutional — a decision that would turn the insurance markets back into the Wild West and eliminate Medicaid coverage for millions of Americans.
 By at least one estimate, a full repeal could cost 20 million Americans their health care coverage.”
 [Vox, 3/27/19]

 The ACA Gradually Closed The Medicare Coverage Gap For Prescription Drugs.
 According to the Center for Medicare and Medicaid Services, “The Affordable Care Act makes Medicare prescription drug coverage more affordable by gradually closing the gap in coverage during which beneficiaries had to pay the full cost of their prescriptions out of pocket, after hitting their initial coverage limit, and before catastrophic coverage for prescriptions took effect.
 The gap is known as the donut hole.
 Because of the Affordable Care Act, the donut hole has been narrowing each year, and will be closed by 2020.
 Because of the health care law, in 2010, anyone with a Medicare prescription drug plan who reached the prescription drug donut hole received a $250 rebate.
 In 2011, beneficiaries in the donut hole began receiving discounts and savings on covered brand-name and generic drugs.
 People with Medicare Part D who are in the donut hole in 2017 will receive discounts and savings of 60 percent on the cost of brand name drugs and 49 percent on the cost of generic drugs.”
 [Center for Medicare and Medicaid Services, 1/13/17]